viam-labs/YOLOv8/README.md

 Select the `vision` type, then select the `viam-labs:vision:yolov8` model.
 Enter a name for your vision and click **Create**.

+## Configure your vision service

-On the new component panel, copy and paste the following attribute template into your vision service's **Attributes** box:
+Copy and paste the following attribute template into your vision service's **Attributes** box:

 ```json
 {